Handling Malformed CSVs from Set Accountants: A Self-Healing Cost Ingestion Parser

 The Taxonomy of Field-Generated Corruption

-The corruption patterns in production accounting files follow a highly predictable taxonomy.
-Delimiter drift remains the most frequent offender.
-Regional Excel defaults or localized keyboard layouts silently swap commas for semicolons or tabs, breaking standard RFC 4180 parsers that expect strict comma separation.
-Quote-escape paradoxes follow closely: unescaped double quotes embedded in vendor memos, location descriptors, or union grievance notes that split rows across arbitrary boundaries.
-Encoding collisions are equally destructive; a UTF-8 pipeline choking on a CP1252-encoded file containing em-dashes, non-breaking spaces, or legacy currency glyphs will silently truncate rows or inject Unicode replacement characters.
+The corruption patterns in production accounting files follow a predictable taxonomy, and each layer of the parser answers one of them.
+Delimiter drift is the most frequent offender: regional Excel defaults or localized keyboard layouts silently swap commas for semicolons or tabs, breaking any parser that assumes strict comma separation per RFC 4180.
+Quote-escape paradoxes follow closely — unescaped double quotes embedded in vendor memos, location descriptors, or union grievance notes that split a row across arbitrary boundaries.
+Encoding collisions are the most destructive: a UTF-8 pipeline choking on a CP1252 file full of em-dashes, non-breaking spaces, or legacy currency glyphs will truncate rows or inject Unicode replacement characters.
+Whitespace and BOM noise — a leading byte-order mark, trailing \xa0 non-breaking spaces, mixed \r\n and \n line endings — quietly defeats exact-match validation on cost codes and currency fields.

-Python Implementation: A Self-Healing Parser
+Step-by-Step: A Self-Healing Parser

 import asyncio